 Dr Stuart McGill of Canada, a leading expert in spine mechanics, describes abdominal bracing as simultaneously co-activating all layers of core muscles "in addition to activating your lats, quadratus lumborum, and back extensors".

 This means that the entire abdominal wall is activated from all angles, sides, and directions, causing the three layers of the muscles to actually physically bind together - Cassie Dionne, Breaking Muscle.

-This binding enhances the stiffness and stability of the core and creates what McGill refers to as superstiffness.
+This binding enhances the stiffness and stability of the core and creates what McGill refers to as superstiffness - a genuinely strong core.
 Superstiffness activates 360-degrees of spinal stability, making us more physically resilient and helping us run without injury, for example.